 The goal of treatment for chronic hepatitis C is to eliminate the HCV virus from the body permanently.
-This is measured by evaluating blood for the presence of the virus six months after treatment has finished.
+This is measured by evaluating blood for the presence of the virus after treatment has finished.
 If no virus is detected, patients have achieved sustained viral response (SVR) and are presumed to be cured.
-The specific treatment regimen is determined by a patient’s genotype and previous treatment history as well as the degree of liver damage.
-It often includes several medications.
+Current guidelines indicate the earliest interval for SVR testing is three months following therapy completion.
+The specific treatment regimen typically includes multiple medications and is determined by a patient's genotype (or viral strain) and previous treatment history, as well as the degree of liver damage.

-Traditionally, HCV was treated with a combination of interferon and ribavirin.
-In 2011, two new medications (oral protease inhibitors) were approved for patients with genotype 1.
-These drugs dramatically increased the rate of SVR—or viral cure—when compared to previously available options.
-To achieve maximum efficacy they are prescribed in combination with other medications, typically interferon and ribavirin, creating a triple therapy regimen.
+Traditionally, HCV was treated with a combination of injectable interferon and oral ribavirin.
+In 2011, a new class of medications (oral protease inhibitors) was approved for patients with genotype 1.
+These drugs dramatically increased the rate of SVR, or viral cure, when compared to previously available options.
+Since that time, a number of additional oral medications with various mechanisms of action have been approved for genotypes 1 through 4.

-This class of new antivirals is generally referred to as direct-acting antivirals.
-Meaning these drugs work directly on the virus to stop the growth of HCV.
-Within this class the drugs can be subdivided by the way they work against HCV (or their mechanism of action).
-Some examples include the following:
+This class of new antivirals is generally referred to as direct-acting antivirals, meaning these drugs work directly on the virus to stop the growth of HCV.
+Within this class, the drugs can be subdivided by the way they work against HCV (or their mechanism of action).

 Protease inhibitors block an important step in HCV replication (or growth).
 In order to grow, the virus has to be cut into smaller pieces for processing, copying and reassembly.
 Protease inhibitors stop this viral cleavage by binding to the protease enzyme so it cannot cut, similar to covering scissor blades with glue.